top of page

 GoodNotes 6

 GoodNotes has been around for a while, and for good reason.
-The app is sleek and easy to use.
-If you care about aesthetics and like things to be super organized, GN6 might be your go-to.
+The app is sleek, easy to use, and has recently added AI features that are particularly useful for students.
+If you care about aesthetics and like things to be super organized, GoodNotes 6 might be your go-to.

 Pros: